Towards an Explainable Comparison and Alignment of Feature Embeddings: SPEC: A Spectral Identification of Embeddings' Mismatches

 Consider a set of $n$ data points $x_1,\ldots ,x_n\in\mathcal{X}$ and two embedding maps $\psi_1: \mathcal{X}\rightarrow \mathcal{S}_1$ and $\psi_2: \mathcal{X}\rightarrow \mathcal{S}_2$.
 Also, suppose $k_1:\mathcal{S}_1\times \mathcal{S}_1\rightarrow \mathbb{R}$ and $k_2:\mathcal{S}_2\times \mathcal{S}_2\rightarrow \mathbb{R}$ are kernel functions to be applied to the embedding spaces for $\psi_1,\, \psi_2$, respectively.

 To compare the two embeddings, note that their corresponding spaces $\mathcal{S}_1$ and $\mathcal{S}_2$ may have different dimensions, and therefore a sample-specific comparison of the embedded vectors $\psi_1(x),\, \psi_2(x)$ for each individual data point $x$ will not provide a meaningful comparison of the embedding maps.
 Therefore, a more relevant approach is to compare the embeddings' outputs over the entire set of data $\{x_1,\ldots , x_n\}$ and investigate which structures are dissimilar between the sets of embedded data following the embeddings.
 Here, we consider a spectral approach and particularly focus on the difference of kernel matrices between the two embeddings.
 In the following, we discuss how the eigenspace of the kernel difference matrix can help identify the differently clustered points by the two embeddings.
+In the following, we denote the kernel matrix of the first embedding with $K_{\psi_1} = \bigl[k_1(\psi_1(x_i), \psi_1(x_j))\bigr]_{(i,j)=(1,1)}^{(n,n)}$ and the kernel matrix of the second embedding with $K_{\psi_2} = \bigl[k_2(\psi_2(x_i), \psi_2(x_j))\bigr]_{(i,j)=(1,1)}^{(n,n)}$. \begin{definition} We define the normalized kernel difference matrix $\Lambda_{\psi_1,\psi_2}\in\mathbb{R}^n$ as follows: